freakydude/klipper-serial-btt/README.md

 ## Prepare klipper/mainsail

-Copy the fd-macros folder to your config folder (where printer.cfg exists)

-Open `printer.cfg` and include the files from
+Copy the fd-macros folder to your config folder (where printer.cfg exists).
+Open `printer.cfg` and include the copied files from fd-macros folder

 ```ini
 [include fd-macros/*.cfg]